scripting/feedland/database/worknotes.md

+#### 10/23/23; 9:42:27 AM by DW

+When checking if a feed changed it's possible for a comparison to fail, not sure which field, or why.

+I wrapped the check in a try statement so that should take care of the error.

+#### 10/20/23; 11:29:57 AM by DW

+config.flRiverBuildLogEnabled was defaulting true, and used up all the disk space on the feedland.org server.
+This was a mistake.
+I changed it to default to false.

 #### 10/20/23; 10:15:18 AM by DW

 If you try to subscribe to a feed but it's not a feed, it's html, we look for a <link> element in the html that points to an RSS or Atom feed, and use that instead.